 TU Wien, Austria

-Diploma (equivalent to Master degree) in International Business Administration, 2002
+Diploma (equivalent to a Master's degree) in International Business Administration, 2002

 University of Vienna, Austria